 Although it has previously been shown that gender differences in mathematics among young adults are smaller in more genderequal nations (11, 16, 17), this is the first time, to our knowledge, that it has been demonstrated that the magnitude of gender differences in three separate cognitive domains (episodic memory, numeracy, and category fluency) (i) vary systematically across birth cohorts and regions and (ii) are associated with changes in living conditions and cognitive stimulation taking place over time.
-Importantly, (iii) our data suggest that women, more than men, benefit cognitively from these societal improvements, giving rise to increased gender differences in episodic memory, decreased gender differences in numeracy, and elimination of gender differences in category fluency.
+Importantly, (iii) our data suggest that women, more than men, benefit cognitively from these societal improvements, giving rise to increased gender differences in episodic memory, decreased gender differences in category fluency.